 Step 2: Make Sure It’s Not an Interior Leak

 Before you call a roofing professional to deal with a leak, it’s wise to determine if the leak is actually coming from the roof.
-It’s possible that the leak is being caused by some internal issue.
+It’s possible that the leak is caused by some internal issue.
 Do some digging and check other appliances inside your home that could possibly leak.

 - Make sure your HVAC unit is working properly.